cfstcyr/docker-media-management/README.md

 # Media management system Docker

-This project is a docker-compose configuration for a media management system.
-This uses a WireGuard VPN to access the applications.
-Applications like Plex and the *arrs are used to manage and consume media.
+This Docker-compose project provides a secure and comprehensive media management system.
+It uses WireGuard VPN for secure access and includes applications like Plex, Radarr, Sonarr, and others for media management and consumption.

 ![Preview](./assets/preview.jpeg)

+The project includes a detailed guide for quick setup and configuration.
+Each application has its own dedicated section in the configuration guide, ensuring you have all the information you need to get the most out of your media management system.

 ## Table of Contents